 - Where they work: These apps work great within small teams, and small companies, that are ready to move away from exclusively using email to communicate and collaborate.
 They make day-to-day digital workplace interactions much more social, shared, and searchable.
 They provide synchronous chatting that helps non-local colleagues work together in real-time.
 And they tend to be adopted in a “bottom up” manner, with individuals and teams bringing them in on their own, removing implementation and adoption headaches.

 - Where they don’t work: A few big issues have emerged with these apps.
 Their emphasis on real-time chat makes longer, deeper exchanges challenging.
 Important information can get buried in chat logs.
 And they just don’t work on a larger scale.
-In larger teams and organisations there’s just too much going on, and silos naturally form that make these apps much messier and less effective.
+In larger teams and organizations there’s just too much going on, and silos naturally form that make these apps much messier and less effective.

 - When they’re your best option: These apps work best within small teams who are working closely on a limited number of projects.
 (Preferably just one.)
-They can even work well for individual teams within a larger organisation who do not need to interface with other groups.
+They can even work well for individual teams within a larger organization who do not need to interface with other groups.
 But when a company grows bigger, or a team’s work extends beyond a few core members, these chat apps fail to work as effectively.

 Enterprise Social Network